cmusser/pw/README.txt

 Another enhancement would be to zap the password from the clipboard, after a period of time.

 The program was developed and tested using Python 2.7, which is what was lying around on the Mac OS X and Ubuntu machines on hand.
-It should probably be tested with Python 3, or perhaps ported to some other language, like Ruby.
+It should probably be ported to Python 3.

 ## Contributions
 Patches, discussion and (perhaps most importantly) analyses of the application's security are all welcome.